Sophie Morgan: Sports broadcasting

 Morgan had a small role as a presenter for Channel 4's sports coverage of the 2012 Summer Paralympics in London, and co-hosted, with JJ Chalmers, the channel's coverage of the 2016 Summer Paralympics in Rio de Janeiro Morgan has also co-hosted Channel 4's paralympic magazine show, The Superhuman Show, with Alex Brooker, and presented coverage of the 2016 IPC Swimming European Championships.

 Morgan was chosen for another presenting role for the 2020 Summer Paralympics.

+Morgan is doing the Paris 2024 Summer Paralympics coverage from NBC Sports headquarters from Connecticut.

 Disability advocacy

 In recognition of her work with The Back Up Trust, a charity providing support for people with spinal cord injuries, Morgan was named Girl of The Year by Cosmopolitan in 2004.
 In 2013, she was named Ultimate Campaigner of the year in Cosmopolitan's Ultimate Women Awards.
 In 2015 Morgan became a patron of disability charity Scope.
 She is also Global Ambassador for Leonard Cheshire and on the special advisory board for Human Rights Watch.